trambakbanerjee/crejm-code/README.md

 2. spcov - this folder has the R functions from the package `spcov` (Bien, J., and Tibshirani, R. (2011)).
 3. library - holds the main R functions.
 Please see the [README file](https://github.com/trambakbanerjee/crejm-code/tree/main/library#description) inside this folder for more information.

-Other than these 3 folders, there are 12 scripts in this repository.
+Other than these 3 folders, there are 12 R scripts and an excel file in this repository.
 We describe them below:

 1. `dataprocessing.R` - use this script to read the raw data files and output `out.RData` which is a list that holds the processed training and prediction data.
 2. `datasummary.R` - use this script to reproduce table 4 in the main paper.
 The script writes out two `CSV` files that hold the summary statistics in table 4.